reactjs/it.react.dev/content/docs/composition-vs-inheritance.md

   );
 }

-class SignUpDialog extends React.Component {
+class DialogIscriversi extends React.Component {
   constructor(props) {
     super(props);
     this.handleChange = this.handleChange.bind(this);